Junction4Nako/mvp_pytorch/README.md

 ## Usage

 For the convenience of usage, we considered three different scenarios:
-- To grasp a , please check the Quick Start section.
+- For a quick start to use MVPTR, we provide a complete pipeline which takes raw image-text pairs as inputs, please check the Quick Start section.
 - To utilize MVPTR on the already-implemented tasks (image text retrieval, vqa, SNLI-VE, Referring Expression), please check the  section that corresponds to the task and dataset.
 - To fine-tune MVPTR on datasets that are not considered in our experiments, please check the Fine-Tuning on Custom Datasets section.